Skip to content

 settings-system

 • Device Identity: Customize or modify the KVM's identity recognized by the controlled device.
-Note that the EDID and device identification will remain synchronized; changing one of them will make the other one automatically updated to ensure correct recognition.
+Note that EDID and device identification remain synchronized.
+Changing either one will automatically update the other to ensure correct device recognition.

 • Language: Set the console's language to Chinese or English.

-• Color Mode: Customize the theme color to dark and light mode.
+• Color Mode: Customize the theme color to Light or Dark mode.

 • Time Zone: Customize the time zone of the KVM console.